Bob Holness (1983-95)

 - Anglia, Grampian, Scottish, TVS, and Thames/LWT: Broadcast: Wednesday - Friday at 5.15, Saturday at 5.05, September to April.
 Monday and Tuesday slot was filled with Emmerdale Farm or Sons and Daughters on TVS.

-- TSW from September 1985: 5.15 Monday, Friday and Saturday.
-Series 2 (1984) was not fully transmitted, because the 5.15 slot was taken up with Crossroads or Emmerdale Farm.
+- TSW The first 71 episodes of the 1984/5 series was not fully transmitted, because the 5.15 slot was taken up with Crossroads or Emmerdale Farm.
 The latter was moved into early peaktime in 1985 (as it was on Thames).
-Around 50 editions of the 1984/5 series were shown on TSW during summer holiday mornings, 1 July - 24 August 1985.
+The last 49 episodes of the 1984/5 series were shown on TSW during summer holiday mornings, 1 July - 24 August 1985.
+The 1985/6 series aired from September 1985, at 5.15 Monday, Friday and Saturday.
+The next two series went out at 5.15 on Thursday, Friday, and Saturday.

 - Channel Television followed TSW's schedules until January 1986, then switched to follow TVS.
 This meant that approx 16-20 episodes were skipped as TVS were further ahead.